Munchlaxx/Enlighten-React/README.md

 - Developed RESTful API in NodeJS
 - Managed and stored data using a NoSQL Database.
 - Improved User Validation and Security by developing our own middleware and password encryption.
-- Increased backend functionality implementing database triggers.
+- Improved backend functionality implementing database triggers.

 # Images